Gardens of ancient Egypt: Trees and plants in the Egyptian garden

 Cyperus papyrus was used as a writing material, for making boats, and even eaten.

 Ponds and pools

+Water became a very important element in ancient gardens.
+It provided gardens with even more uses including breeding fish, being an area to cool off, and was used to help grow all the plants.
 Ponds and pools were a common feature of the residential gardens of the wealthy and powerful of ancient Egypt, and are shown in a number of tomb paintings.
 Sometimes, as in the garden of Hatshepsut’s mortuary temple at Deir el-Bahri, the pond was in the shape of a T, with one part of the T connected to a river or canal.
 The water was usually hoisted into the pond from the river by hand, or using a shadouf.
 Fish for food and ornament were raised in the ponds.
 They also were the home of migrating water birds.

 Flowers such as white and blue lotus were grown in the ponds for decoration and for ceremonies, and papyrus was known to grow at Deir el-Bahri.
 Later, during the Persian occupation of Egypt, the pink lotus was introduced.